proiacm/proiacm/README.md

 <div align="center">

-© 2026 CiaraMaria // establish the work of our hands.
+© 2026 CiaraMaria // Establish the work of our hands.

 </div>